turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 -  Configure global .gitignore files
 -  Personalize Slack profiles with GitHub information

+## Warm Up
+* Has anyone heard of git before?
+Thumbs Up/Down have you used it all durin pre-work?
+* What do you know about GitHub?
+How have you used it so far?

 ## Introduction to Git

 ### What is Git?